notofonts/noto-fonts/FAQ.md

 ### When will Google support Klingon / Elvish / etc.?

 Once Klingon / Elvish / etc. is included in Unicode :).
-Please [contact the Unicode consortium](http://www.unicode.org/contacts.html) to encourage them to support your favourite invented language.
+Please [contact the Unicode consortium](http://www.unicode.org/contacts.html) to encourage them to support your favourite invented script.

 ### How does Noto relate to Droid?